TheMightyPenguin/bower-lib-visualizer/frontend/README.md

 - Caches the API responses using the [Stale While Revalidate strategy](https://developers.google.com/web/tools/workbox/modules/workbox-strategies#stale-while-revalidate).
 This means search partially works offline (only for search terms you've search for before).
 - Adds a notification to update the App when any asset changes.
 This is really important for PWA's, specially when deploying a new version as we want users to always use the latest version.
-- If you try to search while you're offline, it will remember the search and show a notification when the user is back online.
-This is not working reliably tho.
-Try this on a mobile device!
+- If you try to search while you're offline, it will remember the search and show a notification when the user is back online.Try this on a mobile device!
 Works a lot better there, you can use the deployed URL below.

 This application gets automatically deployed to Netlify on every push, check it out here: https://musing-mirzakhani-054044.netlify.com/